HL7/cql/input/pages/02-authorsguide.md

 define "NeedScreening": Patient16To23AndFemale and SexuallyActive and NoScreening
 ```

-Now, this library can be referenced by a CDS knowledge artifact, and the condition can reference the [.id]#NeedScreening# expression, which loosely reads: the patient needs screening if they are in the appropriate demographic, have indicators of sexual activity, and do not have screening.
+Now, this library can be referenced by a CDS knowledge artifact, and the condition can reference the <span class="id">NeedScreening</span> expression, which loosely reads: the patient needs screening if they are in the appropriate demographic, have indicators of sexual activity, and do not have screening.

 In addition, this library should include the proposal aspect of the intervention.
 In general, the overall artifact definition (such as a CDS KAS artifact) would define what actions should be performed when the condition is satisfied.
 Portions of that action definition may reference other expressions within a CQL library, just as the HQMF for a quality measure may reference multiple expressions within CQL to identify the various populations in the measure.
 In this case, the intervention may construct a proposal for a Chlamydia Screening: